aceofroses/aceofroses/README.md

-- 👋 Hi, I’m @aceofroses
+- 👋 Hi, I’m @aceofroses or Garrett, whichever is easier
 - 👀 I’m interested in programming and networking
 - 🌱 I’m currently learning through The Odin Project
 - 💞️ I’m looking to collaborate on projects involving javascript as I learn it